-Shifting from working to self-employment can be tough financially, because the burden of setting up a lot of the “financial tools” for your future shift to you.
-When you work a job, your employer takes care of your insurance (or at least offers you options), and your retirement – typically through company sponsored 401ks or maybe even a pension.
+Shifting from working for an employer to self-employment can be tough financially, because the burden of setting up a lot of the “financial tools” for your future shift to you.
+When you work a job, your employer takes care of your insurance (or at least offers you options), and your retirement is typically through company-sponsored 401(k)s or maybe even a pension.

-The nice thing is, there are a lot of options when it comes to self employed retirement plans.
+The nice thing is, there are a lot of options when it comes to self-employed retirement plans.
 No matter your situation, there is probably an option that will work well for you.

-The main self employed retirement plans are:
+The main self-employed retirement plans are:

-- Solo 401k
+- Solo 401(k)